-Between the onset of the French Revolution in 1789 and the final defeat of Napoleon Bonaparte at Waterloo in 1815, the foreign policy of the United States confronted the dilemma of possible or actual global warfare between the two most powerful European states.
+Between the onset of the French Revolution in 1789 and the final defeat of Napoleon Bonaparte at Waterloo in 1815, the foreign policy of the United States confronted the dilemma of possible or actual global warfare between the two most powerful European states, Britain and France.
+Within this larger conflict, American ships and sailors were targeted by these rivals in an effort to undercut them economically.
 In addition, the conflict between the Federalists and their opponents in domestic politics often revolved around whether the new republic should side with the English, the French, or remain as neutral as possible.
+As president, George Washington proclaimed a policy of neutrality and condemned French efforts to curtail proper diplomatic channels during the Genet Affair, in which a French diplomat sought private funding to attack British ships.1

-Bust of John Adams at the Fred W. Smith National Library (Mount Vernon Ladies' Association)Around the same time, Adams was asked by some of his opponents to release the messages from the American negotiators because they believed Adams was too anti-French and was hiding positive news.
-On the contrary, the messages stirred up American public opinion against the French, and Adams seized the opportunity to push for an enlarged navy consisting of six new naval frigates and an enlarged ten thousand man Provisional Army.
+At this point, Adams was asked by some of his opponents to release the messages from the American negotiators because they believed Adams was too anti-French and was hiding positive news about the meetings.
+On the contrary, the messages stirred up American public opinion against the French.
+Adams seized the opportunity to push for an enlarged navy consisting of six new naval frigates and an enlarged ten-thousand-man Provisional Army.

 Adams overreached, however, when he and his Federalist allies passed the Alien and Sedition Acts in 1798.
-The former act allowed the President to arbitrarily arrest and deport anyone who was not an American citizen and deemed dangerous, while the latter act allowed the government to jail and fine anyone, including citizens, who criticized Congress or the President.
+The first act allowed the President to arbitrarily arrest and deport anyone who was not an American citizen and deemed dangerous, while the latter act allowed the government to jail and fine anyone, including citizens, who criticized Congress or the President.
 The Adams administration used the Sedition Act to shut down critical portions of the press and arrest the editors of a number of opposing newspapers.
 The public reacted vehemently against these intrusions against free speech and individual liberties.
+Additionally, the public was upset by Adams’ decision to not reveal the names of French diplomats, but still refered to them as “X,” “Y,” and “Z” to protect their identities.

 Later in 1798 the legislatures of Kentucky and Virginia passed resolutions declaring the Alien and Sedition Acts to be unconstitutional and threatened to block the enforcement of those acts within those states, challenging federal authority.
 In the end, Adams did not force a showdown over states rights and virtually no foreigners were deported.
-However, the damage had been done as the Federalist clampdown swung large segments of public opinion behind the Democratic-Republicans and Thomas Jefferson, leading to his election in 1800.
+Additionally, the raiding of American vessels without a diplomatic solution led to the Quasi-War with France, an undeclared naval conflict between the two countries.
+The inability for Federalist to find popular diplomatic solutions with France swung large segments of public opinion behind the Democratic-Republicans and Thomas Jefferson, leading to his election to president in 1800.

 Bibliography: